spaceninja/dnd-adventures/src/adventures/history-channel/introduction.md

 #### A Note on Time Travel

 This scenario uses a version of the [multiversal rules of time travel](https://bleedingcool.com/comics/the-new-marvel-rules-of-time-travel-courtesy-of-battle-of-the-atom-spoilers/#:~:text=Mark%20Gruenwald%27s%20Rules%20Of%20Time%20Travel).
 In a nutshell: Any time travel creates an additional timeline.
-Therefore, this is only one of _many_ possible futures for the characters, and changes they make when they return the past could keep them from ending up in this timeline.
+Therefore, this is only one of _many_ possible futures for the characters, and changes they make when they return to the past could keep them from ending up in this timeline.

 That said, time travel is a plot device best used in service of your players’ stories, and you should feel free to change or ignore these rules if it makes your game more fun.